gagoar/dorsal/README.md

 What is it?
 -----------

-TL;DR, an HTML decorator library
+TL;DR: An HTML decorator library.

 Want to use JavaScript without writing it?
 Want your team to be able to use your BackboneJS or JavaScript components without manually initializing them?
 Well you and your team should use Dorsal!